 2. Budget Page:

 Should include a detailed list of expected expenses with amounts, rationale for the expense, and an explanation of how the requested funds will be spent within the time frame of the project, if appropriate.
 Any request for adjunct pay must include total salary plus 10% for benefits.

-Should be limited to two single-spaced typewritten pages.
-Include a detailed description of the project and an explanation of the anticipated curricular or pedagogical benefit to the individual or group seeking funding and to the University.
-A description of the background of the project also should be included: What factors led you to pursue the proposed project?
+Must be limited to three single-spaced typewritten pages.
+Include a description of the project and an explanation of the anticipated curricular or pedagogical benefit and specific course and/or program SLOs addressed by the proposal.
+Including evidence of the following factors in the project description may be helpful: What factors led you to pursue the proposed project?
 What evidence demonstrates the need for the project?
 Do you have previous accomplishments related to the project?
 Have you taught classes relating to the proposal?
 If you are moving into a new area, what factors in your prior professional work have led you to this area?

-The importance and distinctiveness of the proposed project need to be made explicit.
+The importance and distinctiveness of the proposed project should be clearly articulated.
 Within the relevant category, your description might include:

 5. Additional information: